simonmichael/hledger/hledger-ui/hledger-ui.m4.md

 are shown (hledger-ui shows zero items by default, unlike command-line hledger).

-Press `RIGHT` to view an account's transactions register.
-Or, `LEFT` to see the menu screen.
+Press `RIGHT` to view an account's register screen, Or, `LEFT` to see the menu screen.

 ## Register screen